-4. How many integrations have the partner been done?
+4. How many integrations have the partner done?

 5. Do you understand our business?

 Do you speak the same language?
-To what extent does the partner understand your business, and do they know what specific opportunities, threats, and challenges are there at companies like yours?
-Knowledge of the business can influence the quality of the solution because there is a chance that the partner can advise you more specifically.
+To what extent does the partner understand your business?
+Do they know what specific opportunities, threats, and challenges are there at companies like yours?
+Knowledge of the business can influence the quality of the solution because there is a chance that the partner can advise you more precisely.

 6. What options are there regarding training?

 How do you familiarize your employees with the possibilities of your new integration?
-To what extent can employees make (simple) adjustments to the system themselves and what knowledge is required for this.
-Ask your potential partner to what extent they play a role in involving and/or training colleagues, they may provide training for this or know a party that does this.
-In both cases, you want to know whether this is part of the support or whether additional costs will be charged for this.
+To what extent can employees make (simple) adjustments to the system, and what knowledge is required for this?
+Ask your potential partner to what extent they play a role in involving and/or training colleagues.
+They may provide training for this or know a party that does this.
+In both cases, you want to know whether this is part of the support or additional costs will be charged.

 7. What is the working method regarding the implementation?

 Your webshop is open 24 hours a day.
 For the integration, changes need to be made in both your ERP system and your commerce platform.
 However, you want your customers to experience as little inconvenience as possible.
 What is the partner’s view on this?
 Is there an implementation plan that spares both the webshop and the ERP system (during peak times) as much as possible?
 How efficiently can the implementation take place?
 Finally, make sure that you can still add historical data after the implementation so that relevant data from before the implementation is preserved.

 An integration between your webshop and ERP system is not a static solution.
 Even if the connection is established and the data exchange is satisfactory, changes can take place in the form of updates.
 For example, an update of your ERP system or your webshop.